leeandroleeite/fevr_ruby_api/README.md

 - User Authentication
 - Manage players (Add new players, delete old ones)
-- Sort player’s listing based on position, nationality or age
 - Add notifications for each individual player
 - Fetch players from external API and update on the Database
 - Delete notifications older than one week